 Figure 1: Red squiggly line underneath a word indicates wrong spelling

-- All you need to do now is right-click the word.
-This brings up a contextual menu that offers one or more suggestions to replace the wrong word, as shown highlighted in red within Figure 2.
+- Now, right-click the word that's underlined with the red squiggly line.
+Doing so brings up a contextual menu that offers one or more suggestions to replace the wrong word, as shown highlighted in red within Figure 2.
 To accept any of these suggestions, just click on the relevant suggestion.
-PowerPoint then replaces the misspelled word with the suggested word you choose.
+PowerPoint then replaces the misspelled word with the suggested word you chose.

 Figure 2: Contextual menu containing spelling suggestions